 “The immediate response from BWS wasn’t sufficient to ensure the health and safety of HGEA’s members,” said HGEA Union Agent Jesse Sliva.
 “HGEA members organized around this issue and called a meeting with management at BWS, including BWS Director Ernie Lau.
 We raised our concerns, and proposed improvements and changes to security features, the physical layout of the worksite, and their policies and procedures.
 We also filed a grievance on behalf of all of CSRs to preserve their right to appeal further if the proposed changes didn’t materialize in a timely fashion.”

 After HGEA filed and presented its grievance, BWS made many, if not all, of the requested changes.
 Barriers, doors and cameras were installed, resulting in a safer workplace for HGEA members.

-In a historic win for our members, the Hawaii Labor Relations Board (HLRB) issued its decision on January 7, 2021, formally establishing Bargaining Unit 15 and the classes that comprise the unit.
+In a historic win for our members, the Hawaii Labor Relations Board (HLRB) issued its decision on January 7, 2021, formally establishing Bargaining Unit 15.
 The addition of Unit 15 — to represent state and county ocean safety and water safety officers — separates this group of first responders from state law enforcement officers, who remain in Unit 14.
 The separation will allow for bargaining and negotiations on items specific to ocean and water safety officers.

 We want to acknowledge the efforts of the legislative team and many HGEA members who were instrumental in lobbying for this legislation.
 In September 2020, HB 1698 was signed into law as Act 031, Session Laws of Hawaii, 2020.